-PPI helps parents reduce the effects of symptoms of substance use by providing case management, home visits and education.
-Case management services include talking with parents about their needs and the needs of their children, referrals to community services that can help the parents and their children, and helping parents get needed education, services and supplies.
+Pregnant, Postpartum Intervention helps parents reduce the effects of symptoms of substance use by providing case management, home visits and education.
+Case management services include talking with parents about their needs and the needs of their children, referrals to community services that can help the parents and their children, and helping parents get needed education, services, and supplies.

 - Behavioral Health Treatment for Mothers

 Pregnant women who need treatment for substance use, regardless of ability to pay, can receive immediate help in Texas.

 - Journeys of Hope: Mommies and Babies Overcoming NAS

 This video features the story of three mothers who describe their experience recovering from opioid use disorders during pregnancy.
 Professionals from the child welfare, substance use treatment and the medical fields discuss how providing care without judgment results in better outcomes for the mother and infant.

 - Stronger Together: NAS Soothing Techniques for Mommies and Babies

 This video showcases professionals and mothers demonstrating techniques to help soothe withdrawal symptoms and the important role birth mothers play in their child’s recovery.

 The Mommies Toolkit

 - Improving Outcomes for Families Impacted by Neonatal Abstinence Syndrome (PDF)